-Now press <RET> by itself - this will take you out of Insert mode and back into Command mode, the whole program is now displayed on the Listing screen.
+Now press (RET) by itself - this will take you out of Insert mode and back into Command mode, the whole program is now displayed on the Listing screen.
 To compile the program simply hit C (for Compile).
-A Compiler listing will be generated (this consists of the memory address at which object code is being placed, followed by the text of the line) followed by the message Run?.
-Answer Y (or y) to this question and your program will be executed producing the word HELLO on the screen and again you will be asked if you want to Run? your program.
-You can continue to execute your program in this way until you press a character other than Y (or y) in answer to the Run? question.
-You will then be returned to the editor.
-Now let's change the program:
+A compiler listing will be generated (this consists of the memory address at which object code is being placed, followed by the text of the line) followed by the message Run?.
+Answer Y (or y) to this question and your program will be executed producing the word HELLO on the screen and again you will be asked if you you press a character other than Y (or y) in answer to the Run? question.
+You will then Now let's change the program:

-Press the cursor down key on the MTX keyboard so that the flashing cursor is positioned at the start of the line with BEGIN in it, now press $\langle INS \rangle$ to enter Insert mode and type:
+Press the cursor down key on the MTX keyboard so that the flashing cursor is positioned at the start of the line with BEGIN in it, now press to enter Insert mode and type: